cloud-gov/cg-site/_pages/pages/features.md

 <section class="usa-section">
   <div class="grid-row grid-gap-lg">
     <div class="tablet:grid-col-4 bar-top">
-      <p>Try a free test site to see if Federalist is right for you.<br>&nbsp;</p>
+      <p>Try a free test site to see if Pages is right for you.<br>&nbsp;</p>
       <a class="cg-arrow" href="mailto:federalist-inquiries@gsa.gov?body=What%27s%20your%20name%3F%0A%0AWhat%20agency%20or%20office%20do%20you%20work%20for%3F%0A%0AWhat%27s%20your%20job%20title%20or%20role%3F%0A%0ATell%20us%20a%20little%20about%20your%20website%20project%20or%20your%20questions%20about%20federalist:%0A%0AIf%20you%27d%20like%20us%20to%20call%20you%2C%20what%27s%20your%20phone%20number%20and%20when%20might%20be%20a%20good%20time%3F%0A">Get in touch</a>
     </div>
     <div class="tablet:grid-col-4 bar-top">
-      <p>Join our Slack community to connect and learn from other Federalist users across the federal government.</p>
+      <p>Join our Slack community to connect and learn from other Pages users across the federal government.</p>
       <a class="cg-arrow" href="https://chat.18f.gov/">Join the Slack channel</a>
     </div>
     <div class="tablet:grid-col-4 bar-top">
-      <p>The Federalist team wants to learn from your experience so we can improve the product for all our users.</p>
+      <p>The Pages team wants to learn from your experience so we can improve the product for all our users.</p>
       <a class="cg-arrow" href="mailto:federalist-inquiries@gsa.gov">Share your feedback</a>
     </div>
   </div>